Daniele Ranzoni: Works

-Ranzoni paintings are mostly in private collections.
-Only eight Museums - all of them in Northern Italy- count Ranzoni’s paintings or drawings among their holdings.
+Ranzoni's paintings are mostly in private collections.
+Only eight Museums – all of them in Northern Italy – count Ranzoni’s paintings or drawings among their holdings.

-The most important nucleus extant in public collections is divided between the Landscape Museum in Pallanza - Verbania and the civic collections in Milan, Galleria d’Arte Moderna and the Castello Sforzesco.
-The municipal “Galleria d’Arte Moderna Paolo e Adele Giannoni” in Novara, holds in permanent loans the two paintings of the Collegio Caccia, Ritratto di Giovane Donna and Fratello e sorella.
+The most important nucleus extant in public collections is divided between the Landscape Museum in Pallanza-Verbania and the civic collections in Milan, Galleria d’Arte Moderna and the Castello Sforzesco.
+The municipal "Galleria d’Arte Moderna Paolo e Adele Giannoni" in Novara holds in permanent loans the two paintings of the Collegio Caccia, Ritratto di Giovane Donna and Fratello e sorella.
 Since the publication of the Catalogue raisonné, Varese (Castello di Masnago) Biella (Museo Civico) and Pavia (Castello Visconteo) have acquired through donation one or two paintings, oil or watercolor.
 The Pinacoteca of the Fondzione Cassa di Risparmia in Tortona has bought The Portrait of the child Ettore Nicò.